cislrpi/io/README.md

 transcript.onFinal(function(msg, fields, properties) {
     // Do your thing here
     var sentence = msg.result.alternatives[0].transcript;
-});
+    // For the most part, you don't need fields and properties });
 ```
 The `msg` object has at least the following fields: